vyos/vyos-documentation/docs/automation/terraform/terraformGoogle.rst

   host          = ""                     # IP of my Ansible

-Structure of files Ansible for google cloud
+Structure of files Ansible for Google Cloud
 -------------------------------------------

 .. code-block:: none